martindisch/Kantidroid/README.md

 * Notifications for class cancellations
 * Class schedules
 * Menus for restaurants relevant for students
-* Dropbox backup of important informations
+* Dropbox backup of important information

 Dependencies
 ==========